Cheesemantice/SpoutcraftMod/README.md

 3. Get to work!

 ## Build
 __Note:__ If you do not have [Gradle](http://www.gradle.org) installed you can use the included gradlew files included with the project in place of 'gradle' in the following commands.
-If you are using Unix/OS X then use 'gradlew', if you are using Windows then use 'gradlew.bat'.
+If you are using Git Bash, Unix or OS X then use 'gradlew'.
+If you are using Windows then use 'gradlew.bat'.

 Run `gradle build`

-This will produce a JAR file in SpoutcraftMod/build/libs.
+This will produce a compiled JAR file for SpoutcraftMod in `SpoutcraftMod/build/libs`.

 ## FAQ
 __Why does the JAR that I built not have the changes I made?__<br>
 >Gradle doesn't re-compile unless changes to the code are detected.
 This causes it to reuse the resources and code again when building the JAR.
 If you need to force it to make these changes you can go into the build folder in the root of SpoutcraftMod and delete the 'classes' and 'resources' folders, then build it again.

 >Do NOT delete the build folder itself as this will prevent building all together. 'gradle clean' will also delete the build folder and should be avoided.

+__How do I apply the license header to the java files I've added?__
+>By default, when you run 'gradle build' it will apply the license header to java files that are missing it or do not have the correct header.
+You can also run 'gradle licenseFormatMain' which will apply the license without building.